brandynlucca/AcousticScattering.jl/docs/src/tutorials/fish.md

 -33.41997878290374
 ```

 The default Müller formulation combines pressure and normal-derivative equations.
-An explicit `formulation=:cbie` selects pressure equations alone; these conventional
-equations can have fictitious eigenfrequencies.
+An explicit `formulation=:cbie` selects pressure equations alone.
+These conventional equations can have fictitious eigenfrequencies.
 A successful check at one frequency
 does not establish accuracy through resonance.
-See [Boundary methods](@ref boundary-theory)
-for formulation choices.
+See [Boundary methods](@ref boundary-theory) for formulation choices.

 Two frequency samples do not resolve the bladder's low-frequency resonance.
-A resonance study needs its own frequency sampling and independent mesh/quadrature
-refinement.
-The settings above establish neither resonance accuracy nor a bound at
-all observation angles.
+A resonance study needs its own frequency sampling and independent mesh/quadrature refinement.
+The settings above establish neither resonance accuracy nor a bound at all observation angles.

 For example, compare a finer mesh at the same frequency and incidence: